In-Depth Analysis

 If you do opt for Acorns, you’ll not only benefit from the company’s safe and beginner-friendly approach, but you’ll also get some additional features offered by its investment accounts:

 • Invest - an investment account that rounds up your excess change.
-Acorns’ Invest account comes with the users’ absolute favorite “save and invest” feature, according to the Acorns customer reviews we found.
+Acorns’ Invest account comes with the users’ absolute favorite “save and invest” feature.

 • Early - a UTMA/UGMA custodial account created for parents to invest on behalf of their children.
-Something that online Acorns investment reviews don’t always tell you is that this account actually offers more flexibility than a 529 plan, as the money can be spent in any way you wish, not only on educational expenses.
+This account actually offers more flexibility than a 529 plan, as the money can be spent in any way you wish, not only on educational expenses.

 Acorns Cash Management Account and Other Features